MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 The SCLDeleteEnabled parameter specifies whether to silently delete messages that meet or exceed the spam confidence level (SCL) specified by the SCLDeleteThreshold parameter.
 Valid values are:

-- $true: Messages that meet or exceed the SCLDeleteThreshold value are silently deleted without sending an non-delivery report (NDR).
+- $true: Messages that meet or exceed the SCLDeleteThreshold value are silently deleted without sending a non-delivery report (NDR).
 - $false: Messages that meet or exceed the SCLDeleteThreshold value aren't deleted.
 - $null (blank): The value isn't configured.
 This is the default value.